NCERT Solutions for Class 12 Chemistry Chapter 7 The P Block Elements

 x = 5

 Q 32.
-Give balanced equations for the reactions below:
+Write balanced equations for the following:

-( a ) NaCl being heated with H2SO4 in the presence of MnO2.
+(i) NaCl is heated with sulphuric acid in the presence of MnO2.

 Q33.
-State the reaction that gives xenon fluorides XeF2, XeF4 and XeF6.
+How are xenon fluorides XeF2, XeF4 and XeF6 obtained?

 Ans: XeF2, XeF4 and XeF6are obtained through direction reactions between Xe and F2.
 The product depends upon the conditions of the reaction :